ellenwterry/Introduction/README.md

 * There's a learning curve.
 Bayesian analysis is not building pie-charts in dashboards - it requires quantitative aptitude, and a commitment to understanding.

-It's worth the commitment.
-Bayesian analysis provides **substantial and unique** benefits in business modeling:
+Still, adoption proceeded because Bayesian analysis provides **substantial and unique** benefits in business modeling:

-* **Integration of Experience and Evidence.** The messy, ambiguous, intuitive opinions of experienced managers are often really good data.
-These can captured and combined with other data *(e.g., transactions)* in a formal, statistically valid process to produce models balance the intuitive and the quantitative.
+* **Integration of Experience and Evidence.** The messy, ambiguous, intuitive opinions of experienced managers are often really good data*(maybe weak in reliability, but strong in relevance)*.
+These can captured and merged with other data *(e.g., transactions)* in a formal, statistically valid process to produce models that balance the intuitive with the quantitative.

 * **Interpretable, Probabilistic Results.** Bayesian analysis produces projections and parameters with probabilities that people can understand.
-It can answer the questions central to business analysis, like: *"how much of which resources do we need to achieve the results, and what's the probability of this happening?"* Machine learning *(ML)* and Artificial Intelligence *(AI)* can't do this.
-This directly addresses risk management and assurance *(a no-brainer in banking and trading, and under-emphasized in other industries)*.
+It can answer the questions central to business analysis, like: *"how much of which resources do we need to achieve results, and what's the probability of it happening?"* Machine learning *(ML)* and Artificial Intelligence *(AI)* can't do this.
+This directly addresses the risk management components of planning and process *(a no-brainer in banking and trading, but seriously under-emphasized in other industries)*.

 * **Multilevel Analysis with Effects.** Business transaction environments are almost always multilevel *(e.g., Business Units => Regions => Projects => Customers)* and  it's not safe to assume that transaction activity will behave the same across all these levels *(data warehouses and dashboards are usually designed for "drill-down", but this doesn't provide quantitative, marginal, multilevel effects, which are pure gold in projection.
 A very powerful tool)*